 The Eco-Shrine is definitely not linked to any one particular religion.
 As the name suggests, this beautiful place is imbued with a sense of homage.

 Over the years it has become one of the major tourist attractions in the area.
-Diana says that it seems to generate a life of its own with meditations, concerts, weddings, art exhibitions, etc. Diana also runs environmental art workshops for scholars.
+Diana says that it seems to generate a life of its own with meditations, weddings, book launches, art exhibitions, etc. Diana also runs environmental art workshops for school learners.

 Saturdays, Sundays & Wednesdays.